hxri/FOSFRA/readme.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-%23FF6F00.svg?style=for-the-badge&logo=TensorFlow&logoColor=white)

-FOSFRA is a system capable of authentication with data pricacy in mind, developed for synchronous online learning sessions.
-The rpoject is developed as part of the IEEE Student Challenge organized by the IEEE P.2834 Standrd for Secure and trusted learning systems. <br><br>
+FOSFRA is a system capable of authentication with data privacy in mind, developed for synchronous online learning sessions.
+The project was developed as part of the IEEE Student Challenge organized by the IEEE P.2834 Standard for secure and trusted learning systems.

 The project is capable of performing the following tasks
 -   Authentication using Facial recognition with the help of an Autonecoder based CNN model.